lizansarkar/lizansarkar/README.md

 ### Full-Stack Web Developer

 ## About Me
-I’m Lizan — a Full-Stack Web Developer who builds user-friendly and performant web applications.
+I’m a Full-Stack Web Developer who builds as-you-wish web applications.
-Currently exploring **Next.js** and working on a tourism website project.
+Currently, I am working with Skill Paradox and working on a Dourao website project.

-**Currently:** 🟢 Exploring **Next.js** • 🛠 Building a tourism website • 📚 Learning advanced Node.js patterns

 ## Skills